Article

 Presentation/Product classification

 High temperature fibers appear like cotton wool when manufactured.
-These fibers can be shaped into different products depending on the needs and the type of application.
+Ceramic fiber insulation can be formed into different products depending on the needs and type of application.
 The most common forms are:

 • Blankets.
 Fibers are converted into a blanket through a weaving process.
 They're used to reduce energy consumption, improve the performance of thermal processes, and increase fire safety in different industrial applications.